wz14/schnorr-based-multisignature/README.md

-# A implement for schnorr based multi-signature.
+# An implemention for schnorr based multi-signature.

-A implement for BN and MuSig based libecc.
+An implementation for BN and MuSig based libecc.

 # Features